-- Aliha Nasrullah ’18 is the co-founder of a nonprofit called the Barkat Foundation, which provides free healthcare to underprivileged men, women and children in Pakistan.
+- Aliha Nasrullah ’18 of Garden City, New York, is the co-founder of a nonprofit called the Barkat Foundation, which provides free healthcare to underprivileged men, women and children in Pakistan.
 This initiative has helped more than 4,500 patients since launching last year.
 Nasrullah moved from Lahore, Pakistan, to New York in 2014 to pursue her bachelor’s degree in biology at Adelphi University.
 She is currently enrolled in the joint seven-year dental program with New York University, College of Dentistry.

 - Jeffrey Reynolds, Ph.D., of Hauppauge, New York, is the president/CEO of Family and Children’s Association, one of Long Island’s oldest and largest nonprofits.
 Previously, Reynolds worked for the Long Island Association for AIDS Care, and was executive director of the Long Island Council on Alcoholism and Drug Dependence.
 Recently, he worked on Governor Cuomo’s Heroin and Opioids Task Force, which helped shape legislation designed to address the drug crisis.